codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

       - terraform plan
 {% endhighlight %}

-Another team can use terraform 0.12 just by changing the YAML of their `codefresh.yml`:
+Another team can use Terraform 0.12 just by changing the YAML of their `codefresh.yml`:

 {% highlight yaml %}
   DeployWithTerraform: